Nadiia Kichenok

 Nadiia Viktorivna Kichenok (Надія Вікторівна Кіченок, born 20 July 1992) is a Ukrainian professional tennis player.
-On 6 January 2014, she reached a career-high singles ranking of world No. 100.
-On 31 January 2022, she peaked at No. 29 in the WTA doubles rankings.
-Kichenok has won eight WTA Tour doubles titles, including four with her twin sister Lyudmyla.
-She has also won four singles and 24 doubles titles on the ITF Women's Circuit.
+On 31 January 2022, she reached a career-high of No. 29 in the WTA doubles rankings.
+Kichenok has won ten doubles titles on the WTA Tour, including four with her twin sister Lyudmyla.
+She has also won four singles titles and 24 doubles titles on the ITF Women's Circuit.
+On 6 January 2014, she also reached a career-high singles ranking of No. 100.

 Career

-Playing for Ukraine Fed Cup team, Nadiia Kichenok has a win–loss record of 6–6.
+Playing for Ukraine Fed Cup team, Kichenok has a win–loss record of 9–7 as of July 2025.

 In 2015, Nadiia and Lyudmyla came back from a 0–5 deficit in the second set tie-break of their 6–4, 7–6 defeat of Liang Chen and Wang Yafan in the Shenzhen Open final.
 That made the Kichenoks the second pair of twins, after Karolína and Kristýna Plíšková, to win a WTA Tour doubles title.
 They had previously been runners-up at Tashkent in 2011, and at Shenzhen in 2014.

+Partnering with Raluca Olaru, she defeated Kaitlyn Christian and Sabrina Santamaria in the final to claim the doubles title at the 2021 St. Petersburg Ladies' Trophy.
+They also won the 2021 Chicago Women's Open, winning the final against her sister Lyudmyla and Makoto Ninomiya in a deciding champions tiebreak.

-At the inaugural edition of the 2022 Tallinn Open seeded third with her sister, she won her eighth title defeating top seeds Nicole Melichar/Laura Siegemund in the final.
+At the inaugural edition of the Tallinn Open in 2022, seeded third with her sister, she won her eighth title defeating top seeds Nicole Melichar and Laura Siegemund in the final.